A list of characters in Kid Radd and the tropes associated with them.

 A virus that gained sentience after expanding to every corner of the Internet, and decided that instead of blowing it up it was fun to watch things happen and record information.
 Is essentially omniscient and tells people how to accomplish their goals when asked.
 People usually die after visiting him.
 He's not killing them, most are just trying to do hard and often unethical things.
 Plus, he frequently feeds them lies and half-truths to suit his own agenda.
 It turns out he's still interested in killing the internet, but needs a body in order to kill the layer the sprites live on.

-Almighty Idiot: The Seer is, at its core, a character that knows almost every piece of information there is to know, but isn't very good at stringing them together form conclusions.
+Almighty Idiot: The Seer is, at its core, a character that knows almost every piece of information there is to know, but isn't very good at stringing them together to form conclusions.

 Clipped Wing Angel: Fusing to other sprites enabled him to be killed, which resulted in him crashing because of conflicting death parameters.
 On top of that, being fused damaged his ability to process incoming information, considerably slowing the pace of his omniscience.